Jason Kennedy defended by wife over Catt Sadler pay disparity

-Jason Kennedy's wife had defended him after his 'E!
+Jason Kennedy's wife has defended him after his 'E!
 News' co-host Catt Sadler quit over a pay row.

-Jason Kennedy's wife had defended him after his 'E!
+Jason Kennedy's wife has defended him after his 'E!
 News' co-host Catt Sadler quit the network over a ''massive disparity in pay''.

 While Catt, 43, has made it clear she does not blame Jason for the huge difference in their salaries, she quit her role at E! after discovering that Jason, 36, was making almost twice as much money as her.